-And these are some of the band structure plots of these so, once when some diagonalizes this Hamiltonian which can be done in a computer and then one get for various parameters.
-Now, you see that we have shown it explicitly for a few parameters which are given by lambda r equal to 0 lambda v equal to 0 which means it is only the graphene thing and there is no lambda r or lambda v and then one has sort of touching direct points here and once when one switches on a lambda r then there is the band still touch, but the conduction band and the valence band they become spin resolved.
-So, the ones that you are seeing in blue and red are spin resolved valence bands and these pink or something magenta and the green they correspond to the conduction bands spin resolved conduction bands when you put lambda v equal to 0, but lambda r not equal to 0 a trivial gap opens up at the direct points which is a known result.
-Now, if you have both not equal to 0 that is the Rashba term as well as the Semenov term not equal to 0 there is a gap as well as the spin split bands can be seen okay.
+Now, you see that we have shown it explicitly for a few parameters which are given by lambda r equal to 0 lambda v equal to 0 which means it is only the graphene thing and there is no lambda r or lambda v and then one has a touching Dirac points here and once when one switches on a lambda r then there is the band still touch, but the conduction band and the valence band they become spin resolved.

+So, the ones that you are seeing in blue and red are spin resolved valence bands and these pink or something magenta and the green they correspond to the conduction bands spin resolved conduction bands when you put lambda v equal to 0, but lambda r not equal to 0 a trivial gap opens up at the Dirac points which is a known result.
+Now, if you have both not equal to 0 that is the Rachba term as well as the Semenov term not equal to 0 there is a gap as well as the spin split bands can be seen.
 This is exactly what is written there.
-So, these are numerical calculations that are emerging out from this dispersion or this Hamiltonian that comes out here okay.
+So, these are numerical calculations that are emerging out from this dispersion or this Hamiltonian that comes out here.